noodlx/tic-tac-toe-pipes/README.md

 # tic-tac-toe-pipes

-small project to mess around with jenkins ci features
+small project to practice make and c sockets